dimakura/reforma/core/README.md

 })
 ```

-You can call `defineFields` method only for user defined types without fields.
-If you call it on a user defined type with fields, it will raise exception.
+You can use `defineFields` only once for a user defined type without fields.

 You can also put user defined types as field types: